Halong Bay Cruises

 Simple yet elegant, the cabins feature large windows – perfect for viewing the Bay’s ever-changing scenery.

-There are just 10 cabins on the Halong Ginger, making this a genuine boutique cruise experience.
+There are just 12 suites on the Halong Ginger, making this a genuine boutique cruise experience.
+The open kitchen is a real highlight.

 The younger sister is the Halong Violet.
 Small and exquisite, the Violet has just 6 cabins and offers a truly boutique Halong Bay cruise.